ahmerb/typescript-sequelize-article/article.md

 Comment.belongsTo(db.User, { as: 'author' });
 ```

 This adds a column `AuthorId` to the `Comments` table in the database.
 Sequelize then adds the methods `getAuthor`, `setAuthor` and `createAuthor` to a `CommentInstance`.
-But, the type we define `CommentInstance` doesn't have any type signatures for those methods.
-So, we have a comment instance and we write `comment.getAuthor`, then *this will not compile!*.
-Typescript doesn't know that the method `.getAuthor` exists on a `CommentInstance`, so this will fail at compile time.
+But, the interface `CommentInstance` we defined doesn't have any type signatures for those methods.
+So, if we have a comment instance and we write `comment.getAuthor()`, then _**this will not compile!**_ Typescript doesn't know that the method `.getAuthor` exists on a `CommentInstance`, so this will fail at compile time.
 We need to add type signatures for these methods to the `CommentInstance` interface.
-What type do we give it?
+What type do we give them?
 Sequelize provides some types with extremely convoluted names.

 ```typescript
 import { UserAttributes, UserInstance } from './User';